 Ketlaphela Pharmaceuticals Leadership

-Mr Ivan Radebe is the Managing Director of Ketlaphela Pharmaceuticals SOC Ltd and serves as an executive director on the board of directors.
-He is a member of the Engineering Council of South Africa (ECSA) and the Institute of Directors in Southern Africa (IoDSA).
+Mr Ivan Radebe serves as the Executive Chairperson of the Board of Directors for Ketlaphela Pharmaceuticals SOC LTD. He is a member of the Engineering Council of South Africa (ECSA) and the Institute of Directors in Southern Africa (IoDSA).
 He is an internationally trained and experienced executive with expertise in Asset Maintenance & Management, Infrastructure Project Development, Sales & Marketing, Operations & Strategic Leadership.
 He previously worked for PetroSA, National Department of Public Works, General Electric, Eskom and NTP Europe in Belgium.
 He has Masters in Strategy and Project Management from Université Paris 1 Panthéon-Sorbonne, a B-Eng(Honors)- Electrical/Electronics from the University Teknologi PETRONAS, National Diploma in Electrical Engineering from Vaal University of Technology, MDP from UNISA and EDP from University of Stellenbosch Business School.